Responding to COVID-19 (Novel Coronavirus)

 The Chamber is hard at work throughout the legislative session, advocating for the priorities of the business community.
 We also feel it's important to keep you informed of the latest legislative news that could affect your business and your industry.
 That's why we periodically put together our Legislative Update newsletter, designed to keep you up to date on what's going on in Jefferson City and in Washington, D.C. on subjects affecting the business community.

-Other communities in the region have either issued their own plans or announced that they are relying on orders from the state or basing their orders on those made by Springfield or Greene County.
-Click the link below to see what the plans are for communities around the area.
+Other communities in the region have either issued their own plans or announced that they are relying on orders from the state or basing their orders on those made by their local counties.